 One of the best things you can do to slow your child’s myopia progression is to ensure that he or she undergo routine annual eye exams.
-It’s important that Dr. Andrea Kozma and Dr. Stephanie Britton monitor the rate at which the myopia is progressing.
+It’s important that Dr. Andrea Kozma and Dr. Brandon Pham monitor the rate at which the myopia is progressing.
 If your child’s vision is rapidly deteriorating, we can offer various myopia management measures to slow the progression and enable your child to experience a more mild form of myopia than he or she would have otherwise had without treatment.

 What is Myopia Management?

 Myopia management refers to different techniques to slow the progression of myopia in children and teens.
 These treatment options reduce the stress and fatigue which are ultimately responsible for deforming the cornea and therefore causing myopia.
 This, in turn, slows or even stops the development and progression of myopia.
 Giddens Optometry currently offers several different customized and evidence-based treatment options for effective myopia management.

 What Are the Treatment Options for Myopia?